oliviasmim/workshop-google-adk/README.md

 ---

 This is not an official Google product.
-This content is for educational purposes only, the code used from references is not owned by the author, and the author has any intentions to use it for commercial purposes.
+Content is for educational purposes only; referenced code is not owned by the author and is not intended for commercial use.